adenhaus/Task-Manager-App/README.md

 # Task Manager App

-> This is the final Captsone Project of Level 1 in the HyperionDev Software Engineering Bootcamp.
+> Task management software built in Python.

 #### Functionality
 Task-management software for a small business.
 This application lets you add new users, including an admin with additional admin powers.
 Each user creates a password for the a secure log-in.
 Tasks can be created, with various specifications.
 Users can be assigned to various tasks and can mark them as complete.
 The admin can view detailed statistics about the state of the tasks such as how many have been completed, which users are assigned to each task and more.
 All of this information is written to .txt files.